 Neither can you nominate someone for a specific honour.
 The type of honour they receive will be decided by the honours committee.

 Before you make your nomination, ask yourself the following questions.
 Has your nominee:

-Nominations should be made while the nominee is still working and, if possible, at least 12 months before he/she is expected to retire or stand down.
+Nominations should be made while the nominee is still working and, if possible, at least 12 months before they are expected to retire or stand down.

 Completing the nomination form

 To nominate you’ll need to: